whatever555/vanity/README.md

 Requirements
 ------------
 You will need to have vim 8+ and  some colourschemes (e.g: https://github.com/flazz/vim-colorschemes) installed to get the most out of this plugin.
-It is also recommended that you install a syntax plugin such as (polygot)[Plugin 'sheerun/vim-polyglot']
+It is also recommended that you install a syntax plugin such as (polygot)[https://github.com/sheerun/vim-polyglot]

 Basic Installation
 ------------